NaniHazbolatow/conclave-sim/README.md

 4. **Collect Results**
    - Use the scripts in `scripts/snellius/collect/` to gather and organize results from completed runs.

-**Note:**
+> **Note:** This project uses Hugging Face for model loading.
+On Snellius, you must have your Hugging Face account configured (e.g., via `huggingface-cli login`) and have access to the required model (such as meta-llama/Llama-3.1-8B-Instruct) before launching jobs.
-- Make sure to adjust resource requests and parameters in `batch_script.sh` according to your experiment needs and Snellius policies.
+> Make sure to adjust resource requests and parameters in `batch_script.sh` according to your experiment needs and Snellius policies.
-- For more details, see the comments in each script and the `scripts/snellius/` directory.
+> For more details, see the comments in each script and the `scripts/snellius/` directory.

 ## Project Structure
 Folders and important files in this repository: